WooMinecraft/woominecraft-wp/README.md

 **Tags:** minecraft, woocommerce, donations
 **License:** GPLv2 or later
 **Requires at least:** 4.4.2
-**Tested up to:** 4.4.2
+**Tested up to:** 4.5.3
 **Stable tag:** 1.0.4

-Works in conjunction with the WooMinecraft java plugin for Minecraft to provide a self-hosted donation platform.
+A FREE Minecraft Donation plugin which works in conjunction with my WooMinecraft java plugin for Minecraft to provide a self-hosted donation platform.

 ## Description